I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5), Bristol.

 While I have training in psychometric testing for research purposes, I do not use tests or questionnaires in my practice either as prompts for dialogue or to track progress.
 In my view, such testing runs contrary to the spirit and essential purpose of psychotherapy, which is to support and enable personally meaningful development by allowing autonomous self-reflection and self-evaluation to take place, without reliance on external measures of what is normal, healthy or desirable.

 Similarly, I generally avoid the use of structured treatment modalities such as Cognitive Behavioural Therapy, mindfulness-based approaches or Dynamic Interpersonal Therapy.
 I aim to support clients in a more self-directed process of unearthing latent knowledge and crucially, taking control by making changes of your own choosing, in your own way, and at your own pace.
 I am happy to share principles and techniques coming from these approaches, as and when they may apply, and to work with ideas clients find in other contexts and which they would like to explore in therapy.
-The exception to this is Motivational Interviewing, which aims to work with clients’ own ambition to change and thus makes a better fit with my overall treatment ethos.
+The exception to this is the use of a technique known as Motivational Interviewing, which aims to work with clients’ own ambition to change and thus makes a better fit with my overall treatment ethos.

 All sessions are confidential.
 I will only break confidentiality if I believe there is a specific and imminent danger to you or someone else, or if required by court order.
 Even in these circumstances I will discuss it with you first.